AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 2. **Projectile Attack**
    - At set intervals, the boss performs a **projectile attack**, firing bullets periodically.
-   - **Invulnerability**: During this attack, the boss cannot take damage.
+   - **Invulnerability**: The boss cannot take damage during this attack.
    - Managed using a **ShootCommand**, with bullet logic handled separately.

 3. **Melee Combo Attack**